wmhilton-stoplight/platform-docs/docs/setting-up-workspaces/organizing-projects.md

 ## What is a Project

-Projects in Stoplight are usually associated with a git repository, which can contain anything you would expect to find in a repository: source code, API descriptions, images, Markdown articles, maybe some excel spreadsheets.
+Projects in Stoplight are usually associated with a Git repository, which can contain anything you would expect to find in a repository: source code, API descriptions, images, Markdown articles, maybe some excel spreadsheets.
 Stoplight will analyze the contents of a project looking for things it knows what to do with, and ignore the rest.

 Stoplight looks for: